subhayudutta/Celebal-COE-Data-Science/Assignments/Week-11/Azure_Custom_Vision_Model.md

 ### Step 7: Publishing the Model

 After establishing and testing the Custom Vision model, We can publish it from the Performance section by selecting an Iteration/Training.
-Once published, you can use this resource as a web API.
-You can also export the model in formats such as TensorFlow, CoreML, Docker container, among others.
+Once published, we can use this resource as a web API.
+We can also export the model in various formats such as TensorFlow, CoreML, Docker container, among others.
 I haven't published it online as it requires some cost.